wiredmatt/matts-box/README.md

 chattr +i /etc/sudoers
 ```

-This last approach would be inviolable, but can also get you soft-locked if you also lost the root password.
+This last approach would be inviolable, but can also get you soft-locked if you also lose the root password.